 Although classification accuracy of 67% is typically not sufficient for real-life applications, this result is on par with other experiments that were done with the same dataset.
 To improve the results, we could experiment, for example, with changing the parameter values of the model/trainer, use other types of trainers, or apply feature engineering.
 These topics will be covered in future posts.

-In future posts we will discover more aspects of the Tribuo library and its integration with other frameworks.
+In the next post we will implement a regressor, and discover more aspects of the Tribuo library such as provenance and model serialization.